mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 Prior to performing these tasks, the Databricks cluster must be in a **running** state.
 Please access the Azure portal and check the status of the cluster.
 If it is not running, select to start the cluster and wait until it is **running**.

-1. On the **Docker host**:
+1. Return to the terminal session on the **Docker host**.

+2. Log in to the **fusion_sandbox-hdp_1** container as hdfs user and place data into HDFS.

    a.
-Clone the sample-data repository.

-   `git clone https://github.com/pivotalsoftware/pivotal-samples.git /tmp/pivotal-samples`

-   b.
-Copy the contents of this repository into the **fusion_sandbox-hdp_1** container.

-   `docker cp /tmp/pivotal-samples/ fusion_sandbox-hdp_1:/tmp/`

-2. Log in to the **sandbox-hdp** container and place data into HDFS.

-   a.
 Log in to the container.

-   `docker-compose exec sandbox-hdp bash`
+   `docker exec -u hdfs -it fusion_sandbox-hdp_1 bash`

    b.
-Switch to the hdfs user.

-   `sudo -iu hdfs`
+Change directory to *tmp*.

+   `cd /tmp/`

    c.
-Change directory into the pivotal sample repository.

-   `cd /tmp/pivotal-samples/sample-data`
+Obtain the sample data to be used with the Hive table.

+   `curl -o customer_addresses_dim.tsv.gz -Lf 'https://github.com/pivotalsoftware/pivotal-samples/blob/master/sample-data/customer_addresses_dim.tsv.gz?raw=true'`

    d.
 Create a directory within HDFS for the sample data.